Updated October 20, 2021

 Please understand, if campers and their families are unable to abide by this safety protocol, they will not be allowed to attend our camps.

-We ask you to send your child to camp ready to be outside in light rain.
-For rainy days or unexpected weather, each site has sheltering options available.
-We will prioritize shelter options that are well-ventilated or open-air and provide increased distance between campers (picnic shelters, tarps, mess hall, etc).
+We ask you to send your child to camp ready to be outside in wet or chilly weather.
+We will make every effort to stay outdoors all day, but we may move to an indoor space in the event of dangerous or severely uncomfortable weather.
+If indoors, all staff and participants will be masked and will observe 3 foot physical distancing.
 In the event of inclement weather, you are welcome to contact staff to coordinate picking up your camper early.

 Our inclement weather policy has not changed.
 In the case of severe weather (i.e. high winds, flooding, tornados, hurricanes) camp may be canceled either before or during a camp day.

-If a camper is kept home due to a COVID-19 diagnosis or symptoms, we will credit you for missed days.
+If a camper is kept home as a result of our COVID screening questions, or due to a COVID diagnosis or symptoms, we will credit you for missed days.

 If Schoolhouse cancels or discontinues programs for any reason, you will receive a 100% refund of your registration fees.